ScottyFillups/embark/docs/slides/nodejs.md

 * Node.js is a JavaScript runtime
   * In simple terms, you write a program in JavaScript, and Node.js executes your program
+  * JavaScript is a programming language; you don't need to know much JavaScript to understand this slideshow
+  * JavaScript will be covered in the next tutorial, so don't worry!
 * NPM is a package manager for Node.js
   * NPM stands for Node.js Package Manager
   * NPM allows you to import modules written by other people